 If you didn't get an output similar to that, go back and figure out what went wrong.

 2) Deploy Device Gateway

 Configure the DGW service.
-Modify (replace <name> with the device hostname, e.g. linksmart-cyan) and place in
+Modify (replace <name> with the device hostname e.g. linksmart-cyan and <linksmart-broker> with the broker endpoint) and place in

 Configure the device agent.
 Modify (replace <name>s with the device hostname, e.g. linksmart-cyan) and place in

-With the above configuration, Device Gateway executes the Python script every 120 seconds and exposes the resulting data over two protocols:
+With the following configuration, Device Gateway executes the Python script every 120 seconds and exposes the resulting data over two protocols:

 MQTT: Publishes the sensor data to the given topic.
-The MQTT broker was configured in previous step.
+The MQTT broker was configured in step a.

 - REST: Exposes a REST endpoint to GET the latest collected data.
-The HTTP server was configured in the previous step.
+The HTTP server was configured in the step a.
 E.g for getting data: